 Spin mops generally come with one of two bucket types: single or dual.
 A dual-bucket system has separate compartments for clean and dirty water.
 This design is great for preventing cross-contamination, as you’re not dipping your clean mop back into dirty water.
 On the other hand, single-bucket systems, like the one used for the Lola Revolution, offer a more streamlined and compact design.
 They are simpler to carry and store.
 While you might need to change the water more often during a big cleaning job, many people find the convenience and simplicity of a single bucket is the perfect fit for their routine.

-Microfiber vs. Cotton: Which Mop Head is Best?
+Microfiber vs. Cotton: Choosing the Right Mop Head

 The material of the mop head is one of the most important factors in its cleaning power.
 Traditional mops often use cotton, but microfiber has become the gold standard for a reason.
 Microfiber heads, like the one on the Lola Revolution, are far more absorbent and effective at trapping dirt, dust, and grime within their fibers.
 Cotton tends to just push dirt around.
 Because microfiber is so durable, you can toss the mop head in the washing machine—it can handle up to 300 washes.
 This makes it a more effective, long-lasting, and sustainable option for keeping your floors spotless.